Emotional Balance, Physical Wellness, Product Information, Skin Care

 USING FRANKINCENSE FOR MENTAL & EMOTIONAL SUPPORT

 Frankincense is used to help with anxiety, stress, nervous tension, fear, and a restless mind.
-Here are three ways you can use Frankincense to enhance your peace of mind and a sense of well-being:
+Here are three ways you can tap into the benefits of Frankincense to enhance your peace of mind and a sense of well-being:

 Bath: Mix 4-8 drops of essential oil in 1 teaspoon of carrier oil, such as fractionated coconut oil.
 (You can also add the essential oil to 1/2 cup of whole milk or heavy cream.)
 Set aside.
 If you have muscle aches, add 1-2 cups Epsom or Dead sea salts.
 Fill the tub with warm water and immerse yourself.
 Add the essential oil mixture and swirl the water around you.
 Massage your skin and breathe in the aroma.
 Remain in the tub for 10-15 minutes.